Fresno’s fairgrounds could house coronavirus patients if hospitals fill up

-FRESNO, California (KSEE) – Fresno County’s Office of Emergency Services is taking steps to plan for an increasing need for hospital beds as COVID-19 continues to spread.
+FRESNO, California (KGPE) – Fresno County’s Office of Emergency Services is taking steps to plan for an increasing need for hospital beds as COVID-19 continues to spread.

 Fresno County’s fairgrounds have been earmarked to serve as a ‘step-down’ hospital for patients with novel coronavirus.
 The state is providing 250 beds to be used for patients if local hospitals are filled.